NYSCP Be Aware - North Yorkshire

 Additional resources for schools.

-Following consultation with school PSHE leads across North Yorkshire a collection of lesson plans and additional resources for schools can be accessed below.
+Following a consultation with school PSHE leads across North Yorkshire a collection of lesson plans and additional resources for schools can be accessed below.

 The Children’s Society: Working with Education to Protect Young People from Exploitation An online toolkit to help school staff develop their understanding of exploitation and how best to respond.
 The toolkits serve two purposes.
 They provide opportunities for children and young people to learn about exploitation and be confident in recognising and responding to signs and indicators of this, and they are also designed to help reduce school exclusions for young people who are at risk – school exclusions can increase the chances that a young person will be exploited.